kindsoft/kindphp/README.md

 * Simple and quick.
 * Includes Frontend framework.
-* No cache or configure files.
+* No cache files or configure files.

 ## URL Routing